Components of the Intelligence Services module

 Integrated AWS Services

-Alfresco Intelligence Services requests renditions for all three services (Comprehend, Rekognition, and Textract), however the API processing calls only take place for the relevant AWS service.
+Alfresco Intelligence Services requests renditions for all three services (Comprehend, Rekognition, and Textract), using the default configuration.
+However, the API processing calls only take place for the relevant AWS service.
+With the release of version 1.1, you can configure the requested renditions.

 Before you can add these services to your deployment, some configuration is first required in AWS.
 Follow the links at the end of this page to review the key features and detailed setup for each service.